My Koda (Mit Koda) is your personal pages online where you can see your musical works, report your concerts and see your distribution specification.

 The results can be exported in PDF or Excel formats, or you can choose “Advanced export” and export all payment data and details to an Excel file.
 This allows you to continue working with the relevant data afterwards.

-From 2014 onwards Koda will be distributing payments for the NCB.
+Koda distributes payments for the NCB.
 This means that information about payments distributed can be found on My Koda under your account overview and in the NCB tax statements.
 If you need detailed information on the payments distributed, click the item “NCB distribution”, which links to the NCB web service.
 Under "Distribution statements" you can click the box “Distribution”.
 The first page only displays your name; proceed to the second page to see an overview of the payments distributed.
 You will also find a Top 20 of works for each individual area.
 The last pages contain all details about individual works.
 You can find additional details on how to read the information available on your NCB distributions in the NCB’s covering letter; find it under “Distribution statements”.

 If you have any questions about your payments from NCB, please contact Koda’s Publisher/Member Service at email@example.com.
 We will need the following information: